-New homes, regardless of their size and design, always look a bit naked until trees grow tall enough to frame the yard.
-However, adding trees to your landscape shouldn't be haphazard; think carefully about the ideal placement, size, shape, and growing habits of regional trees, as well as how the tree can work to enhance the beauty of your home.
-You (or at least you house) will be living with these trees for a lifetime, so take some care in choosing them.
+New homes, regardless of their size and design, tend to look a bit naked until trees grow tall enough to frame the yard.
+But, planting trees shouldn't be haphazard.
+Landscapers and homeowners alike should consider the size, shape, and growing habits of regional tree types, as well as how trees can enhance the value of a home.
+In fact, according to the Council of Tree and Landscape Appraisers, a healthy, mature tree can add between $1,000 and $10,000 to the value of a home.

-One of the non-aesthetic ways a tree can improve the quality of life on your property is by saving you money.
-A good "shade tree" can dramatically impact a home's air conditioning requirements by blocking direct sunlight in the summer.
+Did you know that a good "shade tree" can dramatically impact a home's air conditioning requirements by blocking direct sunlight in the summer?
 The American Power Association estimates that effective landscaping can reduce a home cooling bill by up to 50%.
-Then, in the winter, your trees (especially Evergreens) can help block the wind, saving those precious BTUs.
-American Forests claims that trees placed appropriately around one's house can reduce the need for heating by 20% to 50%.
-Other benefits of a tree-lined property include their ability to keep erosion in check by virtue of their extensive roots, although you're unlikely to appreciate the value of this service like you might from the energy savings.
-Trees also absorb carbon dioxide, converting it to sweet, sweet oxygen.
-Two mature trees alone put out more oxygen than one human being consumes.
+Likewise, in winter, well-positioned trees (especially Evergreens) can help block the wind, cutting heating costs by 20% to 50%.
+Other benefits of a tree-lined property include keeping erosion in check by virtue of trees' extensive roots, although you're unlikely to appreciate the value of this service like you might from the energy savings.
+Trees also absorb carbon dioxide, converting it to oxygen: mature trees alone put out more oxygen than one adult human consumes.

-Moreover, do you want a deciduous or coniferous?
-That is, do you want a tree that drops its leaves in the fall or one that stays evergreen during the winter?
-When used as a windbreak, for example, the latter is much more useful.
-It's also important to consider the size of the tree you'll plant.
-A 20-foot tree may look out of place as a prime front-yard tree.
-Likewise a 75-foot monster like the Yellow Buckeye might skew the proportions of a smaller home.
-Check the mature size of your tree before selecting.
-You'll also want to consider the shape of a planted tree, and what will most flatter the size and shape of your property.
-Do you want to plant a rounded, conical, or horizontal shaped tree, like the arborvitae?
-It's crucial to spend time thinking about what fits your lot and goes with your home.
+Another landscaping tip is to be sure to consider the size of each tree you want to plant.
+An average, 20-foot tree may look out of place as a prime front-yard tree.
+Likewise a 75-foot monster like a Yellow Buckeye might skew the proportions of a smaller home.
+Also, it's imperative to note the the mature size of any tree before planting.
+You'll also want to consider the shape of a planted tree (i.e. rounded, conical, or horizontal) and what will most flatter your property.

-The root habits of the tree are also important if you're planting near a sidewalk or driveway.
-The Silver Maple is notorious for shallow roots that pop up all over the lawn and thrust cracks through asphalt and concrete.
+Before planting a tree, it's also imperative to consider its root habits, especially if you're planning on planting near to a sidewalk or driveway.
+Notably, the Silver Maple is notorious for shallow roots that pop up all over the lawn and thrust cracks through asphalt and concrete.
 Moreover, if you live in an urban area, your city government may prohibit certain tree varieties that are brittle and frequently fall on power lines in strong wind.
 Also a concern for city dwellers is a tree's ability to stand up to urban pollution, including air pollution and salt runoff from snow and ice removal.
 And to avoid any future heartache resulting from a sick tree, you can check your local County Extension Service to see what varieties are prone to tree diseases in your area.
 Sadly over the years, many magnificent trees have given in to disease, like the once-ubiquitous elm that gave in to the Dutch Elm disease.
 At present, the Emerald Ash Borer is making mincemeat of the nation's Ash tree supply.

-A tree is not a casual purchase, because it can eventually make a huge difference in the value of your property.
+Planting a tree on your property is not a casual chore.
+While it requires research and deliberation, choosing the right tree can eventually make a huge difference in the value of your property.
 Additionally, you'll be looking at it for many years to come, so why plant one that will turn out to be an ugly aggravation?
 Rather than making a hasty decision, decide carefully so you can add a green companion to your home that you'll come to treasure.
 Luckily, there's still plenty of time to get it planted before winter arrives.

 - Get a Jump Start on Preparing Your Home and Garden for Fall Weather